 One of the most pressing questions of our times is: Will there be jobs for everyone in the near future?
 How will we, a growing, increasingly educated population, manage to secure a good livelihood and simultaneously build our dream careers?

-At Baduku Community College, we reimagine learning to include experiential, participatory and creative pedagogies.
+At Baduku Centre for Livelihood Learning, we reimagine learning to include experiential, participatory and creative pedagogies.
 Our interdisciplinary approach integrates self and social awareness with knowledge and technical skills.

 Promoting Youth Rights